MollieBianchi/MollieBianchi.github.io/index.md

   <tbody>
     <tr>
       <td>
-        My current research area is on visual localization for unmanned aerial vehicles (UAVs).
-I recently proposed and demonstrated a fast, robust method for using satellite images for localization.
+        My Master's research area was on visual localization for unmanned aerial vehicles (UAVs).
+I  proposed and demonstrated a fast, robust method for using satellite images for localization.
 Previous work using satellite images has large storage and computation costs and is unable to run in real time.
 In this work, Google Earth (GE) images were collected for a desired flight path offline and an autoencoder was trained to compress these images to a low-dimensional vector representation while retaining the key features.
 This trained autoencoder is used to compress a real UAV image, which is then compared to the precollected, nearby, autoencoded GE images using an inner-product kernel.
 This results in a distribution of weights over the corresponding GE image poses and is used to generate a single localization and associated covariance to represent uncertainty.
 The proposed localization method is computed in 1% of the time of the current standard and is able to achieve a comparable RMSE of less than 3m in the experiments, where UAV images from six runs spanning the lighting conditions of a single day were robustly matched to the same map of satellite images.
 This paper has been accepted into Robotics and Automation Letters 2021. <a href="https://arxiv.org/abs/2102.05692"> View on arXiv </a> &nbsp;
       </td>
       <td>
         <div>